A large deviation principle for Wigner matrices without Gaussian tails: Introduction

-\end{enumerate} \end{theorem} Some remarks about Theorem \ref{th:rate}.
-Part a) shows clearly that $J$ is a good rate function and that $J(\mu) = 0$ is equivalent to $\mu = \mu_{sc}$.
-Concerning the remaining statements, the fact that the moments $m_\a(\nu)$ appear naturally in the rate function and the special role played by symmetric measures $\nu$ can be understood as follows.
-Let $D$ denote the diagonal matrix with entries $X_{11},\dots,X_{nn}$ and, for $n$ even, let $A$ denote the block diagonal matrix with $2\times 2$ blocks defined by $A_{2i-1,2i}=X_{i,i+1}$, $A_{2i,2i-1}=\bar X_{i,i+1}$, $i=1,\dots,n/2$, and with $A_{i,j}=0$ for all other entries.
-Then it is straightforward to see that the empirical spectral measures of $D/\sqrt n$ and $A/\sqrt n$ are given by
+\end{longlist} \end{theorem} Some remarks about Theorem~\ref{th:rate}.
+Part (a) shows clearly that $\Phi(\nu) = 0$ is equivalent to $\nu= \d _0$, that is, $J(\mu) = 0$ is equivalent to $\mu= \mu_{\mathrm{sc}}$.
+It also shows that $J$ is a good rate function since the level sets $\{m_\a (\cdot)\leq t\}$, $t\in[0,\infty)$ are compact in $\cP(\dR)$.
+Concerning the remaining statements, the fact that the moments $m_\a (\nu )$ appear naturally in the rate function and the special role played by symmetric measures $\nu$ can be understood as follows.